 The main obstacle preventing the three Union armies in the Shenandoah Valley from marching south to support McClellan’s Peninsula Campaign was a small detachment of soldiers from the Valley District, Department of Northern Virginia, commanded by Confederate General Thomas “Stonewall” Jackson.

 In a classic exhibition of generalship, Jackson held the three Union armies at bay throughout the first half of 1862.
-By June, President Abraham Lincoln lost patience with the uncoordinated federal setbacks in the Shenandoah.
+By June, President Abraham Lincoln lost patience with the uncoordinated Union setbacks in the Shenandoah Valley.

 Army of Virginia